Learn Java Easy. Chapter 6 Exercises

 public static void main(String[] args) {

-//First we'll create a loop for the 20 dice.
+//First we will create a loop for the 20 dice.

 //This way we won't have to copy and paste the same line 20 times.